EmicoEcommerce/Magento2Tweakwise/README.md

 3) Search language: This determines the language used by the store and is passed to tweakwise.
 Tweakwise uses this to determine word conjugations and also correct spelling errors when considering which results should be shown to the user.
     An example: suppose Language is set to 'Dutch' and the user types 'Bed' (which is the same in English, namely the place where one sleeps) then tweakwise might suggest 'Bedden' (this is plural for 'Beds')
     If Language is set to English then in the example above tweakwise might suggest 'Beds'.
+4) Searchbanners enabled: Show searchbanners in the search results.
+The searchbanners need to be configured in tweakwise.

 #### Personal Merchandising
 1) Enabled: Use personal Merchandising (Yes/No) This is only available if you use ajax filtering.